AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags-1.md

 Organizations have many digital assets and these are growing continuously.
 Searching the desired asset while dealing with such enormous amount of data is a significant challenge.
 To deal with this challenge, *metadata* and *tags* are used to enhance the search capability of digital assets.
 Organizations use taxonomy-controlled vocabulary in asset metadata.
 Essentially, it includes a list of keywords that employees, partners, and customers commonly use to refer to and search for their digital assets.
 The Smart Tags are the keywords that appear in the text but the ones that best describe the asset.
 Tagging assets with taxonomy-controlled vocabulary ensures that the assets can be easily identified and retrieved in searches.

 For an instance, the words saved in the dictionary in an alphabetical order are easier in search, rather than searching the scattered words.
 Tagging also solves the same purpose.
 It aligns assets based on business taxonomy and ensures that the most relevant assets appear in searches.
-For example, a car manufacturer can tag car images with model names so only relevant images are displayed when searched to design a promotion campaign.
+For example, a car manufacturer can tag car images with model names so only relevant images are displayed when searched to design a promotion campaign.Therefore, whether you are tagging "runners" or "running" shoes, you do not need to worry about typos, wrong spellings, or alternative search terms as Smart Tags know it already!

 In the background, the functionality uses the artificially intelligent framework of [Adobe Sensei](https://business.adobe.com/products/sensei/adobe-sensei.html) to automatically applies smart tags to uploaded assets, by default along with the text related to business taxonomy.